tarek-ullah/AD-Detection-From-3D-Brain-MRI-Data-Using-Deep-Deterministic-Convolutional-Neural-Networks/README.md

 # README #

-This repository is related to the thesis "ALzheimer's Disease & Dementia Detection From 3D Brain MRI Data Using Deep Convolutional Neural Networks."
+This repository is related to the thesis paper titled as "ALzheimer's Disease & Dementia Detection From 3D Brain MRI Data Using Deep Convolutional Neural Networks."
 This thesis paper was accepted and published by IEEE's 3rd INTERNATIONAL CONFERENCE FOR CONVERGENCE IN TECHNOLOGY ( I2CT), PUNE, INDIA - 6-8 APRIL, 2018.
 The corresponding thesis paper of this code can be found in the following link https://ieeexplore.ieee.org/document/8529808